 To have success at all events FebFast is supported by many organisations, treatment centres and support groups for helping people with their addiction problems. Аll the problems listed above are often supported with issues related to gambling.
 Being a compulsive gambler can harm your health and relationships, and leave you in serious debt.
 This year they have the responsibility to help these people as well and this is why they contacted organisations who are responsible for gambling protections and controls.
 They all aims are to help people to solve their common problem and help others to do the same.

 Febfast is a community of thousands who are committed to a ‘dry’ February, to feel healthier and raise vital funds for young people facing disadvantage.

 With beautiful sunny days, February weddings and other celebrations, febfast may feel like a big challenge.
-We make it easier through weekly emails with exclusive drink recipes, febfast friendly venue details, activity ideas for non-hungover mornings and more.
-There will be exclusive discounts and offers from our fabulous partners, with access to competitions and give-aways to keep you rewarded.
+They make it easier through weekly emails with exclusive drink recipes, febfast friendly venue details, activity ideas for non-hungover mornings and more.
+There will be exclusive discounts and offers from their fabulous partners, with access to competitions and give-aways to keep you rewarded.
 You will see more ideas and updates through social media, including details of the difference you are making to the young people you are raising money for.

 A one-month alcohol detox can be challenging, but preparation is the key.
 Here are some tips to make the month easier for you:

 Going booze-free for just one month will do wonders for your body.
 Research has shown that people who gave up alcohol for four weeks saw improvements in their blood pressure and cholesterol levels resulting in better liver function and a reduced risk of type 2 diabetes.
 Another advantage is that you are likely to lose weight.

 Whilst alcohol helps you get to sleep, the quality of sleep is reduced since alcohol decreases the amount of REM sleep, important for consolidating memories and learning from the previous day.